 (A World Resources Institute Guide to the Environment)

 Experiences while journeying through Central Africa's rain forest "from the working journals of the scientists, artists, and filmmakers on expedition for the American Museum of Natural History" are documented in this 127-page book.
 Twelve chapters cover a wide variety of information, including short biographies of the six participants, descriptions of the types of animal life indigenous to this habitat, and a discussion about setting up the exhibit for the museum.
 Not as fragmented in design as the "Eyewitness" series, information is segmented into journal writings, photographs with captions, and highlighted portions in the main text for added facts.
 Reading from the personal perspective is much more enjoyable than the encyclopedic style of other books of this genre.
 The book gives a feel for the dedication and time that scientists require to carry out fieldwork and the importance of various team member skills.
 The photographs, too numerous to count, are rich in detail and color.
 Some span an entire spread, while smaller ones are sprinkled throughout the pages.
 Compiled by Francesca Lyman.
-Workman Publishing Company/American Museum of Natural History, 1998.
-Ages 8 to 14.
 Reviewer: Tina Hudak.
-ISBN 0-7611-0870-X. Amazon link.
+Workman Publishing Company, 1998.
+Ages 8 to 10.
+ISBN 076110870X.
+More information.

 An investigative journalist discovers that Southeast Asia's fight to protect its environment is inextricably intertwined with the push of democracy and the pull of globalization.
 By James David Fahn.
-Westview Press, 2003.
-ISBN 0-8133-4053-5.
-More details.
+Westview Press, 2004.
+ISBN 0813342678.
+More information.

 - Part One: In "Across the Great Divide," Oregon-based producer Barbara Bernstein sets out on a road trip through the mountains and canyons of Colorado and Utah, looking for what's left of the West of open space and rugged wildlands.
 She meets an array of folks trying in their own ways to grapple with the changing west, including Will Toor, the environmentalist mayor of Boulder, Colorado; Del Le Fevre, the last working rancher in Boulder, Utah; Mark and Katie Austin, owners of the Boulder Mountain Lodge, who are trying to bring the New West to this remote corner of Southern Utah, where the road to town was paved less than fifteen years ago; Utah Division of Indian Affairs director Forrest Cuch; and Utah writer and naturalist Terry Tempest Williams.